mnemonic-bit/CommandLineEditors/README.md

 If you just want to get a replacement of the C# standard function Console.ReadLine() the ReadLineEditor is probably the best way to start with.
-It provides a key-binding which implements 95% of the well-known readline-libray key kindings people usually encounter on terminals in Linux.
+It provides a key-binding which implements 95% of the well-known readline-libray key bindings people usually encounter on terminals in Linux.

 Add the latest Nuget to the project first, by calling